WDEL (AM)

-WDEL (1150 kHz) is a commercial radio station in Wilmington, Delaware.
-It simulcasts a news/talk radio format with sister station WDEL-FM 101.7 MHz.
+WDEL (1150 kHz) is a commercial radio station in Wilmington, Delaware, United States.
+It simulcasts a news/talk radio format with WDEL-FM 101.7.
 They are owned by Draper Holdings Business Trust with the license held by WBOC, Inc.

-WDEL 1150 broadcasts with 5,000 watts around the clock.
+WDEL broadcasts with 5,000 watts around the clock.
 To protect other stations on 1150 AM from interference, WDEL uses a directional antenna with a four-tower array.
 The transmitter, studios and offices located on Shipley Road in Wilmington.